-We incurred other operating expenses of \$44.7 million and \$4.8 million for the years ended September 30, 2022 and 2021, respectively.
+We incurred other operating expenses of \$99.4 million and \$44.7 million for the years ended September 30, 2023 and 2022, respectively.
 The costs incurred primarily relate to accounting, auditing, and legal services, including costs to establish certain stand-alone corporate functions and other costs associated with the abandonment of certain manufacturing production lines discussed above.
-As we continue to stand-up various corporate functions as a stand-alone publicly-traded company, we expect to incur similar costs in fiscal 2023.
+As we continue to stand-up various corporate functions as a stand-alone publicly-traded company, we expect to incur costs associated with the same type of activities in fiscal year 2024, however, we currently expect the amount of those costs to be less in fiscal year 2024 as compared to fiscal year 2023.
+During the year ended September 30, 2023, the Company recorded approximately \$5.6 million of severance costs related to the optimization of certain business functions.
+These costs were primarily recorded in the U.S. and severance costs were not material to any comparable prior year periods presented.